 RAJAGIRI COLLEGE HISTORY

-- Rajagiri College of Social Sciences had its beginnings in 1955, as the Department of Social Work at Sacred Heart College, Thevara, and was the fruition of the long cherished dream of Rev. Fr.
+- Rajagiri College of Social Sciences had its beginnings in 1955, as Department of Social Work at Sacred Heart College, Thevara.
+It was the fruition of the long cherished dream of Rev. Fr.
 Francis Sales CMI, the Founder- Director.

 - 1960 – The Diploma in Social Services received affiliation from the University of Kerala.

 - 1961 - The department started a two year Masters Degree Course in Social Work (MSW) with specialization in Personnel Management, Industrial Relations and Labour Welfare and was affiliated to the University of Kerala.

 - The Department was shifted to the present Rajagiri campus at Kalamassery, as Sacred Heart College off-campus Post Graduate Institute of Social Work.
 The Institute was recognised by the University of Kerala as a centre for university examinations.

 - The report of the Commission under the chairmanship of Dr. M. V. Pylee, appointed to inspect the campus at Kalamassery, was submitted to the University of Kerala.

 - 1967 - the Post-Graduate Department of Social Work was shifted from Sacred Heart College, Thevara, to Rajagiri, Kalamassery, as an off-campus study centre of the college

 - 1968 - A men's hostel was completed on the Rajagiri campus.